University of Pennsylvania

 Profile picture

-Essay by Anthony Busatta
+Essay by Anastasia Poliakova

 Prompt: How will you explore community at Penn?
 Consider how Penn will help shape your perspective and identity, and how your identity and perspective will help shape Penn.
 (150-200 words)